INFO 5001 - Computing for Information Science

 Application exercises (Practice)

-The lowest lab grade will be dropped at the end of the semester.
+The four lowest AE grades will be dropped at the end of the semester.

 Homework (Perform)

-In homework, you will apply what you’ve learned during lecture and lab to complete data analysis tasks.
-You may discuss homework assignments with other students; however, homework should be completed and submitted individually.
-Similar to lab assignments, homework must be typed up using Quarto and GitHub and submitted as a PDF in Gradescope.
+In homework, you will apply what you’ve learned to complete data analysis tasks.
+You may discuss homework assignments with other students; however, homework should be completed and submitted individually.1 Homework must be rendered using Quarto, and submitted as a PDF in Gradescope.

 Homework assignments are due 11:59 pm on the indicated due date.